-When using the alternate venting location, either in a horizontal left side down installation or a vertical installation using down - venting, an alternate combustion air opening can be used.
+When using the alternate venting location, either in a horizontal left side stallation or a vertical installation using down - venting, an alternate comair opening can be used.
 A locating dimple is located on the right side of the furnace cabinet.
 The locating dimple is 1 7/8" measured from the front edge of the cabinet in line with the knock out.
 To use the alternate combustion air location:

 - 1. Remove screws and combustion air flange from cabinet. - 2.
 Insert cabinet plug in unused combustion air hole. - 3.
-Drill a pilot hole at the cabinet dimple (size dictated by knockout tool used).
+Drill a pilot hole at the cabinet dimple (size dictated by knockout tool used). - 4.
+Use a knockout tool to create a 3" diameter hole - 5.
+Install combustion air flange and secure with screws removed in step one.